turnitin/pgh-backend-code-exercise/README.md

 * Retrieve a particular student by unique identifier
 * Search students in the system

+__1.__ Format

-__0.__ Format -- the application should accept and produce JSON.
+The application should accept and produce JSON.

+__2.__ Data

-__1.__ Data -- the student record has the following fields:
+The student record has the following fields:

-* Either an `email` or a `username` must be non-blank, and whichever (or both) are defined they must be unique for that field.
+* Either an `email` or a `username` must be non-blank, and whichever (or both) are defined the value must be unique within that field.
+Additionally, the `email` field should contain a superficially valid email.
 * A `first_name` and `last_name`; the `last_name` is required to be non-blank.
 * A `display_name`, which if not defined at creation should be the first name and last names joined with a space.
 * The `created_at` datetime when the student was added to the system, which should be assigned by the system when the student is created.
+It should be formatted 'YYYY-MM-DD HH:mm:ss' -- for example '2016-11-08 22:18:03' for 'November 8, 2016 at 10:18:03 PM'.
-* The `started_at` of the student started at an institution; if not specified it should be the date the student was added to the system.
+* The `started_at` date of the student started at an institution; if not specified it should be the date the student was added to the system.
+It should be formatted 'YYYY-MM-DD' -- for example, '2016-11-08' for 'November 8, 2016'.

+__3.__ Search

-__2.__ Search -- the students may be searched by the following fields:
+The students may be searched by the following fields:

-* `name` (which is a partial match against any of the first name, last name, or display name)
+* `name` (which is a partial match against any of the first name, last name, and display name)
 * `username` (partial match)
 * `email` (partial match)
 * `started_after` (date formatted `YYYY-MM-DD` that will return students who started on or after a particular date)

-If multiple fields provided any returned records must match all of them, so treat them as an `AND`.
+If multiple fields provided any returned records must match all of them -- that is, you should treat them as an `AND`.

+__4.__ Routes

-__3.__ Routes -- the routes you should use are:
+The routes you should use are:

 * Create a student: `POST /students`
 * Search students: `GET /students`
 * Retrieve a student: `GET /students/{identifier}`
 * Health check: `GET /` should return a successful HTTP status

+__5.__ Other thoughts

+During our discussion we'll talk about your code and decisions you've made.
+We may also challenge assumptions in the problem, or add requirements.
+For
+example:

+* How might student data be changed?
+* What if we wanted to create many students at once?
+* What if we wanted to assign each student to a school?
+More than one school?
+* What if we wanted to track whether the student has logged in?

 ## Languages and Environment

+__1.__ Languages

-__1.__ You may use any of the following languages to solve this problem:
+You may use any of the following languages to solve this problem:

 * Python
 * JavaScript